Cybergroup-Research/ignite-docs/docs/jsonata/jsonata-explorer.md

 ![](../assets/jsonata/ignite-jsonata-editor-Detail.PNG)

-## Redirect to JSONata Explorer from Ignite Editor
+## Redirect To JSONata Explorer From Ignite Editor

 You can redirect to Ignite JSONata from the editor

 ![](../assets/jsonata/Ignite_Editor_LinkToJSONataExplorer.gif)

-## How to use JSONata Explorer
+## How To Use JSONata Explorer

 - <b>Step-1:</b> Open <a href="https://jsonata.cgignite.io/" target="_blank">JSONata Explorer</a>